blipsman/redisdemo/README.md

 2. Go to command prompt to the appropriate directory.
 3. Run the command "gradle clean build".
 4. Go the build/libs directory.
-5. Run the jar file by using the command "java -jar <jarfile>"
+5. Run the jar file by using the command "java -jar jarfile"

 Prerequisite to run this application
 ********************************************